Unstructured-IO/unstructured/README.md

 ## Try the Unstructured Serverless API!

-Looking for better performance and less setup?
+Looking for better pre-processing performance and less setup?
 Check out our new [Serverless API](https://unstructured.io/api-key-hosted)!
 The Unstructured Serverless API is our most performant API yet, delivering a more responsive, production-grade solution to better support your business and LLM needs.
 Head to our [signup page](https://app.unstructured.io/) page to get started for